Barak Braunshtain: International career

 eligible to represent Hong Kong internationally.
 On the same day, he was called up to the Hong Kong squad for a friendly match against Cambodia and the 2027 AFC Asian Cup qualification match against Singapore.

+On 31 March 2026, Braunshtain made his international debut for Hong Kong in the 2027 AFC Asian Cup qualification match against India.

 Personal life

 Braunshtain was born and raised in Hong Kong by Israeli parents.
 He was educated at The Island School.